Friday, March 13 at 7:30pm

 A limited number of free tickets will be available for USC students.
 RSVP beginning Thursday, February 13, at 9 a.m.

-For more information or to purchase tickets, visit https://piatigorskyfestival.usc.edu/.
+For more information, visit https://piatigorskyfestival.usc.edu/.

 The USC Thornton Symphony, led by Carl St.Clair, celebrates the 2020 Piatigorsky International Cello Festival with an opening night gala featuring celebrated cellist Mischa Maisky, together with violist and new USC Thornton faculty member Yura Lee, in a performance of Don Quixote, Op.
 35, by Richard Strauss.

 The 2020 Piatigorsky International Cello Festival (March 13–22) is the third iteration of this truly unparalleled, 10-day, 42-event festival led by artistic director and USC Thornton strings chair Ralph Kirshbaum.
 Bringing together masters of the cello and young cellists from around the world, this remarkable celebration of the cello, its music, and musicians will present more than 30 renowned international artists representing 15 countries and four continents.

 The 2019–20 season marks music director Carl St.Clair’s 30th year leading Pacific Symphony.
 He is also the artistic leader and principal conductor of the USC Thornton Orchestras.
 In April 2018, St.Clair led Pacific Symphony in its Carnegie Hall debut, and the orchestra made its national PBS debut in June 2018 on Great Performances with Peter Boyer’s Ellis Island: The Dream of America, conducted by St.Clair.
 An advocate of music education for all ages, St.Clair has been essential to the Pacific Symphony’s education and community engagement programs.